vyos/vyos-documentation/docs/configuration/vrf/index.rst

 ##########

 :abbr:`L3VPN VRFs ( Layer 3 Virtual Private Networks )` bgpd supports for
 IPv4 RFC 4364 and IPv6 RFC 4659.
-L3VPN routes,and their associated VRF
+L3VPN routes, and their associated VRF
 MPLS labels, can be distributed to VPN SAFI neighbors in the default, i.e., non VRF, BGP instance.
 VRF MPLS labels are reached using core MPLS labels which are distributed using LDP or BGP labeled unicast. bgpd also supports inter-VRF route leaking.

+.. _l3vpn-vrf-route-leaking:

 VRF Route Leaking
 =================